 If you are in to theatre, then be sure to check out what is playing at the Rhode Center For The Arts.
 It is small town theatre but they still do a great job.
 Plus it means it is a smaller theatre so every seat is good!
 They have different plays throughout the year so check out their site for the most recent info.

-Hours: Check site for plays, dates and times
+Hours: Check site for plays, dates and times.

 If you are there during the season don’t miss Kenosha’s collegiate league baseball team.
 They do a really great job of having activities for the kids throughout the game.
 Plus the stadium is nice and compact so there isn’t a bad seat in the place!

-Cost: Tickets start at $8 – check site for all options
+Cost: Check site for all options

 Hours: Spring and Summer – check site for game dates and times